meleangelo/grdpg/Simulation_Jipeng/Optimal parameters test/README.md

 For Test_unbalanced_cov, n=2000, beta = 0.15, latent position = (0.425,0.575), balanced block size.
                             The proportion of the first covariate block takes value from 0.1 to 0.5

+For Test_Z_Dependent, n=2000, beta = 0.15, latent position = (0.425,0.575), balanced block size, balcanced covariate size in                         first block.
+The proportion of first covariate in second block takes value from 0.1 to 0.9